img

 Heartland Plastic and Hand Surgery offers a variety of facial fillers and injectables to men and women living in Perryville, Poplar Bluff and nearby communities, including Marion/Carbondale, Illinois.

-Both Botox and facial fillers are office procedures or injectables that are done during an office visit or consultation.
-These procedures are usually done without any type of sedation, but occasionally a topical numbing cream may be used.
+Botox and dermal fillers are procedures or injectables done during an office visit or consultation.
+These procedures are usually done without any sedation, but occasionally, a topical numbing cream may be used.
 Botox is a neuromodulator.
-It absorbs to the muscles and causes the muscles to weaken.
-When the muscles weaken, the overlying skin or wrinkles seem to smooth out.
-Botox is the
+It absorbs the muscles and causes the muscles to weaken.
+When the facial muscles weaken, Botox can smooth wrinkles.
+Botox Cosmetic is the most common cosmetic procedure performed across the country.
+It has been approved for the lines between the eyebrows, along the forehead lines, and crow’s lines.
+Occasionally, Botox may be used in some other areas to address aesthetic facial issues along with medical conditions like urinary incontinence (overactive bladder), chronic migraine, lower limb spasticity, and cervical dystonia.

 Back to Blog home